Frequently Asked Questions

-Choose the age group you want to start with (K-1, Grades 4-6, 7-9, 10-12 grades, Young Adult or Adult) and then check out the Our Whole Lives Training page to see where a training is being held near you.
+Choose the age group you want to start with (Grades K-1, Grades 4-6, Grades 7-9, Grades 10-12, Young Adult (ages 18-35), Adult or Older Adult-50+) and then check out the Our Whole Lives Training page to see where a training is being held near you.
 Trainings are held throughout the US and Canada, and often in partnership with Unitarian Universalist Association churches; however, wherever you go, you will receive training from Approved Trainers in the levels you are planning to implement.
 The training page updates frequently, so check back often.
 You may also choose to work with your local church, association, conference or national setting to host a training.
 There is more information about hosting in a downloadable guide on the Our Whole Lives Training page.

 How long are the programs?